Web Push Notifications driver for Laravel.

 $user->updatePushSubscription($endpoint, $key, $token, $contentEncoding);

 The $key and $token are optional and are used to encrypt your notifications.
-Only encrypted notifications can have a payload.
+However, all major browsers require encryption when sending notifications.

 $user = \App\User::find(1);